 - Burst Pipes – During the winter and spring thaws, we often see an increase in reports of water damage from burst pipes.
 Weather can be punishing on both the exterior and interior of your property.
-Heating the house properly, keeping faucets at a slow drip during cold snaps and having tenants alert you or your property manager prior to leaving town can help minimize the probability of this type of loss from occurring.
-Read more about coverage for burst pipes here.
+Heating the house properly, keeping faucets at a slow drip during cold snaps, and having tenants alert you or your property manager prior to leaving town can help minimize the probability of this type of loss from occurring.

 - Slow Leaks/Mold – Slow leaks can cause some of the most invasive damage including wood rot and mold.
 This kind of damage creeps up on you over time, and coverage isn’t typically available because slow leaks aren’t “sudden or accidental.”
 Mold and fungus are also typically excluded from property coverage forms across the industry, and mold remediation can be costly.
 In warmer temps, mold can grow rapidly, so it is imperative that your tenants know to report leaks and mold damage immediately.
-Clean-up should begin as soon as possible to minimize damage to your sheetrock, framing and flooring.
-Read more to reduce your risk of mold.
+Clean-up should begin as soon as possible to minimize damage to your sheetrock, framing, and flooring.

 - Toilet Back-Up – When the kiddos decide that it’s a fine day for Quacky the stuffed duck to go swimming in his “pond”, you may end up with a big mess in the bathroom.
 Emphasize to tenants that repeated calls of this nature will come with a maintenance fee tacked onto their monthly rent.

 Addressing wear-and-tear is important because it is inevitable and an industry-wide exclusion.
 You will either need to add a line item for repairs into your business model, recoup the cost of repairs from the security deposit or recover any excessive damages from your tenant through a civil lawsuit.
 Wear-and-tear includes, but is not limited to the following: